Project Objective and Progress

-Through virtual meetings, CHEJ has brought together community leaders throughout the country to discuss the structure for an improved response.
-We first discussed flaws in the government’s current approach to evaluating chemically-associated health conditions and brainstormed overarching principles for an alternative response.
-We identified four areas where change is necessary and subsequently divided into working groups to discuss reforms across each of them.
-Each group compiled a draft narrative explaining their component of the response.
+Through virtual meetings, CHEJ has brought together experts from around the country to discuss the structure for an improved response.
+We first met with community organizers to discuss flaws in the government’s current approach to evaluating chemically-associated health conditions.
+We brainstormed overarching principles for an alternative response and compiled a narrative detailing how we envision effective community engagement in a health investigation.
+We then consulted various environmental professionals to discuss technical steps of conducting health investigations.

-If you want to learn more about this project, please contact us at email@example.com.
-We invite you to explore the resources below to view some of the ideas we have brainstormed at our community meetings.
+To learn more about this project, please contact us at email@example.com.
+We invite you to explore the resources below to view some of the ideas we have brainstormed at our meetings.

 Unequal Response Exploratory Meeting

 Unequal Response Community Leader Meeting Notes September 24, 2020

 Unequal Response Community Leader Meeting Notes October 15, 2020

 Unequal Response Community Leader Meeting Notes November 5, 2020

 Unequal Response Scientist Meeting Notes January 14, 2021

 Unequal Response Scientist Meeting Notes January 28, 2021

 Unequal Response Scientist Meeting Notes February 18, 2021